About the Awards

 It also gives winning international exhibitors the ability to promote that their oils have won in the very rigorous and highly regarded Australian International Olive Oil Awards.

 Feedback from numerous award and medal winners’ reveals that producers have been able to increase sale prices of award-winning oils and in many cases, they have quickly sold out of these products.
 Winners and their olive brands have also gained excellent exposure in the market place.

 Commencing on announcement of the results, promotion of winners will start with the delivery of medal certificates and option to purchase medal decals to use on packaging for promotion.

 Promotion via peer recognition will take place at the AIOA Presentation Dinner and broad-ranging media dissemination to local, state, national and international outlets, online and print-based, with particular emphasis on food and lifestyle communicators.

-Key winners will be celebrated at a national food influencers and media event in Sydney in October, and winning entries will be showcased throughout the coming year at Australian and international tastings, consumer tastings and training events, and also across the Olivegrower communications platform through the Friday Olive Extracts e-newsletter and feature articles in the Olivegrower & Processor industry journal.
+Key winners will be showcased throughout the coming year at Australian and international tastings, consumer tastings and training events, and also across the Olivegrower communications platform through the Friday Olive Extracts e-newsletter and feature articles in the Olivegrower & Processor industry journal.

 Big picture benefits